matter-labs/era-test-node/README.md

   </div>

-# 🚀 zkSync Era In-Memory Node 🚀
+# 🚀 ZKsync Era In-Memory Node 🚀

 This crate provides an in-memory node that supports forking the state from other networks.